If you find something useful,

 (multiple configurations are supported)

-PC Config Screen 2: Midi Translations
+PC Config Screen 2: Midi Translation Summary

 Midi Translations are used to change a Midi message